 - 1 1/2 cups finely ground yellow cornmeal

-1/2 cup all-purpose flour
+- 1/2 cup all-purpose flour

 - 1/4 cup granulated sugar

 - 1 1/2 teaspoons baking powder

 - 1 teaspoon fine salt

 - 1 1/2 cups whole milk

-2 large eggs
+- 2 large eggs

 - 6 tablespoons unsalted butter (3/4 stick), melted, plus more for coating the baking dish

 - 1Heat the oven to 425°F and arrange a rack in the middle.
 Coat an 8-by-8-inch baking dish with butter; set aside.